tari-project/rfcs/src/RFC-0201_TariScript.md

 \tag{6}
 $$

-The receiver can now calculate their portion of the aggregated CAPK Signature as:
+The receiver can now calculate their portion of the aggregated CAPK signature as:

 $$
 \begin{aligned}